 PRP definition - a platelet concentration higher than the physiologic platelet concentration found in healthy whole blood.

-The PRP is often injected into areas within the body that have a poor blood supply to promote healing in these difficult to heal areas such as the plantar fascia (foot), achilles tendon (ankle), the rotator cuff (shoulder), tennis elbow and the patella tendon (knee).
+PRP is often injected into areas within the body that have a poor blood supply to promote healing in these difficult to heal areas such as the plantar fascia (foot), achilles tendon (ankle), the rotator cuff (shoulder), tennis elbow and the patella tendon (knee).
 Also most joint surfaces and cartilage have a very poor blood supply so once injured, often the body cannot repair the damage on its own, which is one of the reasons why osteoarthritis becomes more progressive with time.
 PRP treatments are often used to treat healing and pain problems that have not responded to standard treatment approaches.
-The PRP treatment is performed in a doctor’s office and usually the procedure c an be completed within one hour.
+The PRP treatment is performed in a doctor’s office and usually the procedure can be completed within one hour.

 Medical Definition of PRP